moatorres/node-design/general/javascript-map.md

 ## JavaScript `Map`

-We introduced sets in JavaScript, so it’s only logical that we follow with a discussion on maps, which was also introduced with ES2015.
-Maps are a new object type that allow to store collections of key-value pairs.

 Unlike with objects, map keys can be of any type, even objects or functions.
 It’s also easy to get the size of a map, while it’s not as straightforward for objects.
 On top of that, with maps we can iterate in the order in which the values were added, contrary to objects where there’s no guarantee about the order.

 Here’s a simple example of a map demonstrating a few of the available methods and properties such as `set`, `get`, `size`, `has`, `delete` and `clear`: